 Sara looks forward to being part of the Rainbow Families community and is passionately committed to seeing all families and children celebrated and supported.

 Signey Olson joined the Board of Rainbow Families in summer 2017.
-Originally from Wisconsin, she currently lives in DC with her two partners, several chosen family members and assorted fur babies.
+Originally from Wisconsin, she has lived in the DC area for seven years and currently resides in Takoma Park with her partner Katie and their dog Linus.

 Beth Parker and her wife live in Takoma Park with their two boys, 6 year old Henry and 18 month old Ian.
 Prior to joining the Board in summer 2017, Beth volunteered as a facilitator for the Conception Support Group and for the Maybe Baby Group.